Synthetic Geology: Structural Geology Meets Deep Learning: Methods

 \subsection{Sample Generation}

-Geological model training data samples, referred to as Geomodels, take the form of 3D tensors denoted as $\bfm(\bfx):R^3 \rightarrow {\mathbb N}, \ \ \bfx = [\bfx_1, \bfx_2, \bfx_3]$ and ${\mathbb N} = \{1, \ldots, N\}$.
+Following \citeA{wellmann2018ChapterOne3Da}, we define a Geomodel (or structural geological model) as a representation of geometric elements such as rock unit boundaries and faults on a scale of meters to kilometers.
+Our \RID{R2-C2-1} Geomodels take the form of 3D tensors denoted as $\bfm(\bfx):\mathbb{R}^3 \rightarrow {\mathbb N}, \ \ \bfx = [\bfx_1, \bfx_2, \bfx_3]$ and ${\mathbb N} = \{1, \ldots, N\}$.
 Each element of the tensor $\bfx$ corresponds to a voxel in a 3D mesh grid, with an integer label (from $1,\ldots, N$) indicating its assigned rock-strata category.
-The data is composed of discrete categorical values, which are representative of the labeling and segmentation that a geologist would apply to collected field data.
+The data is composed of discrete categorical values, which are representative of the labeling and segmentation that a geologist would apply to collected field data, distinct from continuous physical property fields\RID{R2-C2-5}.

-We define two classes of processes acting on $\bfx$ : \begin{enumerate} \item {\em Transformations} $\mathcal{T}: R^3 \rightarrow R^3$ which transport or displace the geological medium, and \item {\em Depositions} $\mathcal{D}: R^3 \rightarrow \mathbb{N}$ which modify the composition. \end{enumerate}
+We define two classes of processes acting on $\bfx$ : \begin{enumerate} \item {\em Transformations} $\mathcal{T}: \mathbb{R}^3 \rightarrow \mathbb{R}^3$ which transport or displace the geological medium, and \item {\em Depositions} $\mathcal{D}: \mathbb{R}^3 \rightarrow \mathbb{N}$ which modify the composition. \end{enumerate}